Read time: 8.7 minutes

 “Because you’re always pushing the boundaries in F1, you often find that things never quite work exactly as you want the first time.
 We were therefore convinced we just needed to iterate a little bit more and we would get there with the fantail.
 But, eventually, we realised that we were just not going to get it to work.”

 Cutting it fine

 “We had to rapidly develop another exhaust concept.
 This time with a flattened oval tailpipe, with an exit that was low down and immediately in front of the edge of the floor, ahead of the rear wheel,” says Steve.

 “I can remember us hurriedly testing it on the dyno for durability and wondering if we would end up setting fire to everything because the exhaust gases were over 900°C. It was crazy, but we had to try it.

 “We were so tight on time that we couldn’t make part of the rear floor from composite materials for Australia, so we had to 3D-machine it out of two huge billets of solid titanium.”

 “This meant the floor was heavier than we would have liked,” admits James.
 “But even despite the extra weight, the performance it brought was massive.
 When it worked properly, it increased downforce by more than a third in some conditions – improving lap time by as much as several seconds.

 “To go to Australia with the new system, completely untested on track and for it to work straight away, was unbelievable.
 We qualified on the front row of the grid and were overcome with relief.”

-And then, 18 months after that fateful phone call to Foster, after everything the team had been through, it was finally able to use what it had learnt to put it ahead of the curve with the MP4-27.
+And then, 18 months after that fateful phone call to Steve, after everything the team had been through, we were finally able to use what we had learnt to put us ahead of the curve with the MP4-27.

 “But the FIA was unaware of what we had learnt through our travails with the MP4-25 in 2010.